mathsaey/advent_of_code_utils/README.md

   can be passed in various ways, so this project can still be used when working on older challenges.

+  - If you just want to use this application to fetch the input of a challenge, without generating any code, use `mix aoc.get` instead of `mix aoc` and ignore the following steps.

 - Add `import AOC.IEx` to your
   [`.iex.exs` file](https://hexdocs.pm/iex/IEx.html#module-the-iex-exs-file).
   This allows you to use the utilities defined in `AOC.IEx` without